getporter/porter/docs/content/quickstart/parameters.md

 layout: single
 ---

-Now that you know how to install a bundle, let's look at how to specify parameters to customize how that bundle is installed.
+Now that you know how to install a bundle, let's look at how to customize the bundle installation with parameters.
-Bundles can define parameters to allow the end-user to tweak how the bundle is configured.
+Bundle authors define parameters in bundles so that end-users can tweak how the bundle is configured at installation.
 A parameter can be a string, integer, boolean or even a json object.
 Some examples of how parameters can be used in a bundle are: